projecteurlumiere/blankchan/README.md

 It has basic forum functions:
 creating posts and topics, attaching images, replying to posts, text formatting, user roles, and so on.
-Some sprinkles of Hotwire JS deliver user expiernce comparable to the existing imageboards: users can do infinite scroll for new topics and magnify attached images by clicking on them.
+Some sprinkles of Hotwire JS deliver user expiernce comparable to the existing imageboards: users can do infinite scroll for new topics and magnify attached images by clicking on them and scrolling to zoom in or out.

 Blankchan also features a form of (custom) authentication for admin & moderator roles as well as for "premium" users.